We’re trial lawyers. Our core competency – above everything else – is trying cases to juries. And we specialize in beating giants.

 Suffering any type of personal injury is hard on accident and medical malpractice victims and their families.
 Going through medical treatments, dealing with pain, struggling with recovery, missing work, and losing income are all factors that can result in great physical, emotional, and financial hardship.

-It is important to consult with a catastrophic personal injury attorney as soon as possible after the accident that gave rise to the injury occurred.
-There are strict time limits — called statutes of limitation — for filing lawsuits.
+It is important to consult with a Minneapolis catastrophic injury lawyer as soon as possible after the accident that gave rise to the injury occurred.
+There are strict time limits—called statutes of limitation—for filing lawsuits.
 If you miss the deadline, you will be forever barred from recovering damages.

 Some of the most common types of catastrophic injury are: